 - rope installed in the proper direction (belay device function check)

 - carabiner connected to the correct place on the harness

 - tied-in to the right place on the harness

-- knot tied in the end of the rope
+- knot tied at the end of rope.

 Remember that before using your equipment, you must have read and understood the supplied Instructions for Use.